NoorseenQandil/Pizzeria-Resturant.-Route-Assignment1/README.md

 # Pizzeria-Resturant.-Route-Assignment1
+Simple table created with HTML only.

+## Description
-Simple table with HTML only.
+- Simple table created with HTML only.
+- Icludes 3 rows and 4 columns.
+- Includes images and description about each one of them.

 ## Getting Started
 1- Clone or download this repository to your local machine.